Your basket is currently empty!

 Progesterone is a hormone primarily produced by the ovaries in women, and to a lesser extent, by the adrenal glands and testes in men.

-It plays a critical role in maintaining brain health, particularly in terms of protecting brain cells from damage caused by or injury, boosting memory function and preventing cognitive decline, especially during hormonal fluctuations experienced during menopause, and regulating mood by interacting with neurotransmitters like serotonin and dopamine, promoting emotional stability and a sense of calmness.
+It plays a critical role in maintaining brain health, particularly in terms of protecting brain cells from damage caused by inflammation or injury, boosting memory function and preventing cognitive decline, especially during hormonal fluctuations experienced during menopause, and regulating mood by interacting with neurotransmitters like serotonin and dopamine, promoting emotional stability and a sense of calmness.

 Evidence-based research supports the importance of maintaining healthy progesterone levels for optimal brain health.